Menu

 Home Learning

 There is no home learning set for this first week.
 All children have been given a Reading Record, their Reading Passports and Reading Trackers.
-All children will have a school reading book by Monday.
-Please continue to read books of your choice if you do not have a school reading book yet.
+All children will be given a school reading book next week.

 Next Week

-Our PE days will be Monday and Tuesday, beginning next Monday 11th September.
+Our PE days will be Wednesday and Thursday.
 Please send your child into school in their PE kit on these days.

 In Maths, we will continue to learn about place value.
 We will compare and order numbers with decimal places, calculate with negative numbers and convert units of measure.